The Course of Study

 Winter

-Seminar VI begins with a six-day intensive residency in Madrid, Marrakech, or Mexico City (alternating years).
-Besides attending seminars and lectures, students give seminar presentations on their fall Independent Studies (802), conceived as formal conference-style papers meant to prepare students to be effective speakers and presenters in professional academic environments.
+During this six-day intensive residency in Madrid, Marrakech, or Mexico City (alternating years) students attend seminars and lectures, and give seminar presentations on their fall Independent Studies (802), conceived as formal conference-style papers meant to prepare students to be effective speakers and presenters in professional academic environments.
 Museum, gallery, artist studio visits, and guided tours offered by curators and museum educators supplement the weekly activities.
 Museum visits in Madrid include the Prado, the Reina Sofia, the Caixa Forum, and a day trip to the ancient town of Toledo, a historical example of multi-cultural coexistence through its medieval Arab, Jewish, and Christian monuments.
 In Marrakech, students visit the Museum of African Contemporary Art Al Maaden, the Medersa Ben Yousef, the Museé Yves Saint Laurent and Jardin Majorelle, the Berber Museum, the Palais el Badii, the Montresso Foundation, and Le Jardin Secret.
 In Mexico City, students visit the Anthropology Museum, the Frida Kahlo House, the ancient site of Teotihuacán, the Templo Mayor, and the Museum of Modern Art, among others.

 Online Seminar